 Organized Reality Fair for students at Reading Memorial High School.

-Celebrated 10-Year Anniversary of the educational branch at Reading Memorial High School.
+Celebrated 10-Year Anniversary of educational branch at Reading Memorial High School.

 Kevin Powers and Paul Bolger are elected to Board of Directors.

-Held first annual Bruins Alumni Benefit Hockey Game to raise money for the Reading Schoolhouse Condo Fire Fund.
+Held our first Bruins Alumni Benefit Hockey Game to raise money for the Reading Schoolhouse Condo Fire Fund.